Skip to main content

 Overriding the default model

 Model stylesheets set per-node models inside the workflow graph, but you can also override the default model for an entire run.
-This is useful for quick experimentation or when you want to swap models without editing the DOT file.
+This is useful for quick experimentation or when you want to swap models without editing the Graphviz file.

 CLI flags